PeptoneLtd/proteinmpnn_ddg/README.md

     --model_name v_48_020
 ```

 Multimers are supported by providing several chains separated by commas (`--chains A,B,C`).
+Only the first chain specified will be predicted, but it will use the context of all the other chains specified.

 This model runs also on CPU-only environments, just remove the `--gpus` flag and use `ghcr.io/peptoneltd/proteinmpnn_ddg:1.0.0_base_cpu`.

 ## Reproducing results
+Relevant data and scripts to the paper are available in `paper/`.
 ```bash
 cd paper
 ```